 How To Install FireAnime on Amazon FireStick TV

 Anime’s popularity in the West has come a long way since its introduction in the 20th century.
 In the fifty years since it began appearing in the United States, anime has grown from a niche artform in the West to a fandom with a massive backing.
 The influence of series like Dragon Ball Z or Gundam helped to inspire major blockbuster films like The Matrix and its sequels or Pacific Rim.
-Shows like Cowboy Bebop and Death Note have attracted fans even from outside the world of anime, falling love with the world of both series and eventually moving onto other series.
-Movies like Ghost in the Shell and Akira have both taken from and contributed to western culture, with the former credited for inspiring filmmakers such as the Wachowskis and James Cameron, while the latter gave way for films like Looper, Inception, Chronicle, and Midnight Special.
+Meanwhile, shows like Cowboy Bebop and Death Note have attracted fans even from outside the world of anime, falling love with the world of both shows and eventually moving onto other anime.

 If you own a Fire Stick, anime is easy to find and watch on your device.
 While there are a ton of ways to stream anime, from Crunchyroll to Kodi plugins, one of our favorite ways to watch anime on the Fire Stick is actually by using the FireAnime app on your device, which allows you to quickly and easily select from a number of streaming shows on your device without being subject to monthly fees, ad breaks, or any other restrictions in watching your shows.
 Let’s check out how to install FireAnime on your Fire Stick!

 Using a VPN